-The Customer Operation Group's personal protective equipment (PPE) and clothing requirements are outlined in this section of the manual.
+The Customer Operation Group's personal protective equipment (PPF) and clothing requirements are equipment (PPE) and clothing requirements are outlined in this section of the manual.
 They apply to all people working on our sites (refer also to the Living Safely Clothing Catalogue).

-These requirements represent our "minimum standard", and if our internal or external clients require a "higher" standard it must be followed
+These requirements represent our "minimum standard", and if our internal or external clients require a "higher" standard it must be followed.